Our Offer Calculator - Frequently Asked Questions

 The University of Birmingham has a long history of welcoming students from a wide variety of social and cultural backgrounds.
 If you are one of the first in your family to go to university, you live in an area where there is below average progression to university and your household income is below a set threshold, you could be eligible for our Access to Birmingham (A2B) scheme.
 If you are attending an A2B partner school and meet our criteria you may receive a 'Considered for A2B' prediction via the calculator, or this is highlighted on your course decision results.
 Full details are available on the Access to Birmingham section.

-How is a indicative prediction on the offer calculator made?
+How is an indicative prediction on the Offer Calculator made?

 What does it mean when it says likely / unlikely?